misiektoja/steam_monitor/docs/troubleshooting.md

 The Notifications section **signs in to the configured SMTP server** and validates webhook settings without sending anything.
 Each ready row lists the **alert categories** that channel would deliver.

 When email or webhook alerts validate and you are at a terminal, doctor then offers to send **one real test message per channel**, each behind its own confirmation.
 Declining is the default.
 Nothing is sent without an explicit `y`, so a scripted or containerized run stays message-free.
+The `Summary` line is printed after the tests finish and counts their results, so the sentence and the exit code always describe the same run.

 It exits `0` when every check passed and `1` when any check or approved delivery test failed, so it can be used as a container healthcheck or a CI smoke test: